habitat-sh/on-prem-builder/package_seed_lists/README.md

 with a list of seed packages, and download them along with their transitive dependencies.
 Of course, the question now becomes 'what do I use for the seed'.

-This directory contains 'seed lists' of packages for bootstrapping and syncing on-prem-builders, for a number of different scenarios.
+This directory contains sample 'seed lists' of packages for bootstrapping and syncing on-prem-builders, for a number of different scenarios.

 The basic file naming pattern is TASK\_ARCH\_CHANNEL.
-This due to a limitation of the input file format.
-The simple newline separated list of package idents doesn't allow for specification of channel or target architecture inline, so we're using a file naming convention to represent that information.
+The files are newline separated list of package identifiers.
+The contents are specific to a particular architecture and channel and the correct architecture and channel must be provided on the command line when running the `hab pkg download` command.
+The simple file format used doesn't allow for specification of channel or target architecture inline, so we're using a file naming convention to represent that information.
 We plan to improve on that experience, but for now keep it mind when building your own lists.

 # Scenarios